BIM in the Nuclear Sector

 Around the world, we are currently seeing the gradual decommissioning of first-generation nuclear power plants.
 In the next 20 years, it is estimated that 300 nuclear facilities will be shut-down.
 In the UK the Nuclear Decommissioning Authority (NDA) is currently managing 17 sites across the UK each at varying stages of decommissioning.
 Similar levels of decommissioning are also being seen in other European countries.
 Like the UK -as of 2016 France is partaking in 10 nuclear-decommissioning projects.

 Many of these projects are very high profile and in the national interest, non-more-so than Sellafield in Cumbria.
 The National Industry Association (NIA) describes the Sellafield decommissioning project as complex and challenging site which includes “managing what is left from early nuclear research including the first prototype reactors and the UK’s early nuclear weapons programme”.
 The complexity of the challenge is in part because there is reported to be no accurate blueprints or inventories of the site.

 While a substantial decommissioning programme is currently underway in the UK, the NIA also reports an urgent need to develop low carbon infrastructure to meet electricity generation demands by 2030 and meet the UK’s commitment to reduce net greenhouse gas emissions to zero by 2050.

-As such potential uses for BIM in the nuclear sector ranges from new-build state of the art nuclear power plants to small modular reactors (SMRs).
-Also lifecycle management of assets, including waste management processes, are set to lead to increased BIM adoption in the nuclear sector.
+As such potential uses for BIM in the this sector ranges from new-build state of the art nuclear power plants to small modular reactors (SMRs).
+Also lifecycle management of assets, including waste management processes, are set to lead to increased BIM adoption in this particular sector.

 Small Modular Reactors (SMRs)